Bio

 ‘Free Admission’ (2015) was commissioned by South Bank in London and presented at Push Festival (Vancouver), Arts Centre (Melbourne), El Matadero (Madrid) Project Arts Centre (Dublin) and Soho Theatre (London), to name a few.

 In 2017 Martinez co-created ‘Wild Bore’ with Adrienne Truscott (USA) and Zoe Coombs Marr (Australia) plus special guest Krishna Istha.
-Winner of the Greenroom Award for Best Ensemble, it is an audacious and hilarious critique of the critique of theatre.
-It premiered at Melbourne International Comedy Festival followed by performances at Carriageworks (Sydney), Skirball Centre (New York), Soho Theatre (London) and Sophiensaele (Berlin).
+Winner of the Greenroom Award for Best Ensemble, this audacious and hilarious critique of the critique of theatre premiered at Melbourne International Comedy Festival followed by performances at Traverse (Edinburgh), Carriageworks (Sydney), Skirball (New York), Soho Theatre (London) and Sophiensaele (Berlin).

 In 2019, Martinez was Artist in Residence at Perth Festival, Australia, where she premiered A Family Outing – 20 Years On.
 Commissioned by Barbican, S!CK Festival and Perth, it was a celebratory reinterpretation of her very first production and was performed by Martinez and her 84 year old Mother, Milagros, who was living with dementia.
 International touring was cut short from COVID and Milagros passed away in 2022.

 After 20 years making and performing theatre, cabaret and live art, Martinez naturally fell into directing.
-Working with artists who also seek to break with conventional narratives, Martinez has directed many internationally acclaimed and award-winning shows.
+Working with artists who also seek to disrupt conventional narratives, Martinez has directed many internationally acclaimed and award-winning shows.

 These include:

-‘Batshit’ (2022), an Australian production from artist Leah Shelton investigating the systemic injustices within mental health, through the true story of her Grandmother.
-She show has received 6 awards in Australia and 3 in the UK including the prestigious Edinburgh Fringe First (2024).
+‘Batshit’ (2022), an Australian production by celebrated Brisbane artist Leah Shelton, which received 6 awards in Australia and 3 in the UK, including the prestigious Edinburgh Fringe First (2024).

 Laura Murphy’s multi award-winning circus/theatre fusion ‘A Spectacle of Herself’ (2022) .